-9. Section 20 gives an individual a three-day right of cancellation and the return of all money paid to or at the direction of the provider.
-It extends the three-day period to 30 days if the provider fails to comply with this section or section 20(b) or 28.
+9. Section 20 gives an individual a three-day right of cancellation and the return of all-money paid to or at the direction of the provider.
+It extends the three-day period to 30 days if the provider fails to comply with this section or section 20(b) or 28.right to terminate an agreement at any time and receive a return of certain amounts paid.
 Paragraph (6)(H) requires disclosure of this right, in addition to the separate notice required by section 20.